- Sedan C 300 $39,500

 Next year?
 Watch out for the C-Class reunion episode.

-The C-Class is available in sedan, coupe, and convertible form as a C300, Mercedes-AMG C43, C63, or C63 S. A C350e plug-in hybrid is due later this year.
+The C-Class is available in sedan, coupe, and convertible form as a C300, Mercedes-AMG C43, C63, or C63 S. A C350e plug-in hybrid is due toward the end of summer.

 Regardless of form, the C-Class earned a high 7.5 overall on our new scale, which is reflected in its stunning good looks and plentiful options.
 (Read more about how we rate cars.)